 Free Consultation: One free 30 minute Skype consultation is available to ensure that you are comfortable with me as someone supporting you throughout your sessions.
 Initially 6 sessions are recommended.
-Sessions are 60 minutes via Skype or Zoom for £45 each or a block of 6 sessions for £230
+Sessions are held via Skype or Zoom.

 To arrange a 1:1 session please use the 'Connect' form.
 The Zoom or Skype details will then be sent to you privately.

 To join an online group class or arrange 1:1 sessions please use our 'Connect' form.
 Zoom or Skype details will be sent to you privately.

 Group session on Zoom: Fridays 10-11:15am (GMT)

 Group Qi Gong sessions are currently being offered on a donation basis.

 1:1 Qi Gong sessions - Mondays, Tuesdays and Thursdays 60 minute session can be arranged mornings between 10am - 12:30pm and afternoons 2 - 5pm (GMT) on Zoom or Skype (by appointment)